Formal schooling is over. Is it time for "the rubber to hit the road"?

 In fulfilling God's call to full-time ministry, what would I find myself doing?
 Was I going to spend long hours counseling people about seemingly overwhelming issues?
 Or maybe there were going to be long hours spent in study surrounded by books?
 Was I going to spend a lot of time calling on parishioners?
 Or, I thought smiling to myself, perhaps I was going to spend long hours wandering around town in a daze?
-What does a minister in the holiness theological tradition do?
+What does a minister in the Wesleyan theological tradition do?

 There's one question that people ask of graduating ministerial students.
-And I was asked it by quite a few people.
+And I was asked about it by quite a few people.
 That question is: "Where will you be going?"

 For most of that final semester at seminary, I answered that question by saying, "It doesn't matter."

 Indeed, even though my geographic landing point after graduation was unknown almost up to the graduation day, I was unperturbed by having to respond, "I don't know where we'll be going."
 For me that spring, the critical question was not so much, "Where will I be going?" as it was, "What will I be doing when I get there? "